 - A. Chief's Points.
 The Fire Chief shall assign points based on his/her assessment of each candidate's qualifications and abilities to perform the duties of Lieutenant.
 The criteria used in assigning Chief's points shall be disclosed to all candidates prior to assigning points, shall be job-related and be applied uniformly to all candidates.
 Upon completion of assigning points, the Fire Chief will seal and maintain such scores until the completion of the Oral Interview.
 The Fire Chief shall keep and maintain records of all scores for the duration of the Final Promotion List.
 Monitors shall not be required regarding the process of assigning Chief's Points. - B. Officer Evaluation.
-For the 2012 process only, each candidate for the rank of Lieutenant shall be evaluated by a separate panel of eight (8) active Palatine Fire Department officers of higher rank than the candidate, consisting of the following: - (1) The Battalion Chief, Captain, and five (5) Lieutenants on the candidate's shift as of December 20, 2011; and - (2) The Training Chief.
+Each candidate for the rank of Lieutenant shall be evaluated by a separate panel of seven (7) active Palatine Fire Department officers of higher rank than the candidate, consisting of the following: - (1) Each candidate's assigned Lieutenant, Captain, and Battalion Chief, provided that the candidate has been assigned to those officers for ninety (90) days or more as of the date the evaluations begin.
+If the candidate has been assigned to any or all of those officers for less than 90 days, the candidate's previously assigned officer or officers in the respective ranks will be utilized in place of each candidate's currently assigned officer; - (2) The Fire Chief or his designee shall select two evaluators; and - (3) The candidate shall select two evaluators.